 5. It is possible to draw multiple polygons and compare the vegetation index over time of different fields.
-Click the
+Click the Polygon icon to draw a second polygon:

 Congratulations!
 You have finished the first session of this training!
 You now know how to open and close notebooks, make copies of notebooks and run them.